 In addition, one unique benefit of our approach is that it can be used as a performance enhanced plug-in when combining it with other HSJA-based approaches (\textit{e.g.}, QEBA-S).
 Specifically, the method is to change the jump directions of boundary samples of QEBA-S to the directions of the optimal tangent points.
 We present that ``QEBA-S + TA'' can further improve the performance of QEBA-S, as shown in Table \ref{tab:QEBA_tangent_attack_targeted_attack}.

 \textbf{Results of Attacks against Defense Models.} We conduct the experiments of untargeted attacks on defense models.
 Fig. \ref{fig:ImageNet_defense_models} shows the experimental results on the CIFAR-10 dataset.
 We select 4 defense models: (1) a model obtained through adversarial training, abbreviated as AT \cite{madry2018towards}; (2) an improved AT that optimizes a regularized surrogate loss, named as TRADES \cite{zhang2019theoretically}; (3) an image-transformation-based defense called JPEG \cite{guo2018countering}; and (4) a DNN-oriented compression defense called Feature Distillation \cite{liu2019feature}.
 All defense models adopt ResNet-50 as the backbone.
 Previous studies \cite{zhang2021geometryaware} have shown that AT and TRADES have the issue of robust overfitting, which leads to a significant increase in the curvature of the classification decision boundary.
-Fig. \ref{fig:CIFAR_untargeted_TRADES} shows that G-TA performs best in attacking TRADES.
-This superiority is also demonstrated in attacks on other defenses (\textit{e.g.,} Fig. \ref{fig:CIFAR_untargeted_FeatureDistillation}), proving the effectiveness of G-TA in attacking the models with curved decision boundaries.
+Figs. \ref{fig:CIFAR_untargeted_adv_train} and \ref{fig:CIFAR_untargeted_TRADES} show that G-TA outperforms TA when attacking AT and TRADES.
+This advantage is also demonstrated in attacking other defenses (\textit{e.g.,} Figs.~\ref{fig:CIFAR_untargeted_FeatureDistillation} and \ref{fig:CIFAR_untargeted_ComDefend}), proving the effectiveness of G-TA in attacking defense models.